ReconArt/email-sdk/src/EmailSender/Email.Sender/README.md

 In this setup, the `AddEmailSenderService` extension method is used to register the `EmailSenderService` with the ASP.NET Core dependency injection system.
 This method allows you to optionally load options from a configuration source, such as appsettings.json, and optionally override them with a delegate if needed.

 The method can be called without providing any arguments.
-In such case, an instance of `EmailSenderServiceOptions` with the default values will be used.
+In such case, an instance of `EmailSenderOptions` with the default values will be used.

 ### Health Monitoring